Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 ## Conclusion

 Well, if you made it this far, congratulations: You've conquered the full width of the stack - everything beyond this is just adding on top of these concepts.
-Using this same pattern of `AudioWorkletProcessor` combined with Rust-generated WebAssembly, any concievable digital signal processing algorithm can be implemented with incredible performance characteristics.
+Using this same pattern of `AudioWorkletProcessor` combined with Rust-generated WebAssembly, any conceivable digital signal processing algorithm can be implemented with incredible performance characteristics.
 Once [Wasm SIMD Support](https://github.com/WebAssembly/simd) lands, there will be little to no performance differences between Wasm code and native code remaining.

 As the web continues to move towards being the application platform of the future, I feel that WebAudio is a terrific example of what that kind of model can provide: A clean, language-agnostic, OS-agnostic, and hardware-agnostic API with native-level performance characteristics, generic enough to support anything imaginable with the common pieces pre-built.
 I hope that more and more systems are built which follow these kinds of patterns in the future, and I look forward to continuing to work with WebAudio as its use grows and its support becomes more complete across browsers.